 1. Members of the CMS-WG will consistently review and provide technical inputs to Companion drafts and provide written or oral feedback according to a timeline mutually agreed upon with the CCCM Global Cluster and consultant(s);

-2. Members of the CMS-WG may participate in approximately three one-on-one discussions (via telephone or in person, depending on location) of approximately one hour’s duration, at a time mutually agreeable between the member and the CCCM consultant.
+2. Members of the CMS-WG may participate in approximately three one-on-one discussions (via telephone or in person, depending on location) of approximately one hour’s duration, at a time mutually agreeable between the member and the WG chair/co-chair. .
 The purpose of these discussions will be to gather additional information and technical inputs pertaining to the member’s own areas of expertise and or/clarify any comments/revisions made on the circulated drafts; and

-3. Members of the CMS-WG will be invited to participate, in person, in a follow up consultation, in locations to be determined (pending funding availability).
+3. Members of the CMS-WG will be invited to participate, in person, in follow up consultation, in locations to be determined (pending funding availability).

 IV.
 Fees and remuneration